 Maia Cho interned with the Center for Intersectional Justice in the summer of 2017 and has returned for the summer of 2018.
 She currently resides in Chicago and attends a public high school there.
 Her interests are shaped by witnessing the silencing of the voices of Black, brown and LGBTQI people and experiencing the silencing of her own.
 Now, Maia works to educate and empower her peers around anti-racist, feminist, and pro-LGBTQI activism with the Chicago-wide student organization she helped found in the fall of 2016.
 For over a year, she has taken on the solo project of creating a network to serve as the hub for Chicago youth activism, and she hopes to publish it in the fall of 2018.

 Ashly Dudel Solano

 Languages: English, Spanish, German, Indonesian

 Ashly Dudel joined CIJ as an intern in January.
 She is a master’s student at Humboldt University of Berlin studying Modern South- and Southeast Asian Studies.
-She is a graduate assistant in the communications department at the Hertie School of Governance.
-An immigration advocate, Ashly is a passionate supporter of the clean Dream Act and a humane, comprehensive immigration reform.
+Ashly works as a public relations assistant at the Hertie School of Governance.
+As a Meet US (U.S. Embassy program) representative, she gives talks on U.S. race relations and immigation policies.
+Ashly is a passionate supporter of the clean Dream Act and a humane, comprehensive immigration reform.
+As a member of the Democrats Abroad Berlin, Ashly works to register American voters living across Germany.
+She is also the founder of the Facebook group Political Events Berlin and a member of the Young Transatlantic Initiative.
 She is an active member of MentorMe, a women’s mentoring/networking program and champions the advancement of women of color in the workplace.